 When a court has determined that it is in a child’s best interests to have contact with the other parent, the parents have an obligation to facilitate contact.
 This means that the parent caring for the child cannot leave it up to the child to decide whether they want to see the other parent.
 Instead, the parties should document the efforts they took in trying to comply with the order.
 A parent can have a discussion with the child to try to understand why they are refusing visits, but a parent should be prepared to do more than simply encourage their child to spend time with the other parent and comply with the order.

-Contact the Divorce Lawyers at Howie Johnson Barristers & Solicitors in Windsor
+Contact the Divorce Lawyers at Johnson Miller Family Lawyers in Windsor

-The family lawyers at Howie Johnson Barristers & Solicitors focus exclusively on family law matters and bring a strategic approach to navigating family issues, including separation, post-separation agreements, divorce, shared parenting, child custody and support.
+The family lawyers at Johnson Miller Family Lawyers focus exclusively on family law matters and bring a strategic approach to navigating family issues, including separation, post-separation agreements, divorce, shared parenting, child custody and support.

 To discuss your legal needs with one of our experienced Windsor divorce lawyers, call 519.973.1500 or contact us online.
 We serve clients in Windsor, Essex County and throughout the region.